Alex972415/Job_market_analysis_for_HR_Agencies/README.md

 # Job market analysis for HR Agencies
 ### [Link to the report made in Google Colab](https://colab.research.google.com/drive/1QvO5VGJOBApQqsS5OzthmHD2NF73U_KJ#scrollTo=oUTqbOdFT8sY)
 ### Task description:
-Identify the signs of vacancies that attract the most attention of candidates.
+This project presents data on vacancies from HR agencies that they worked with from January to December 2023.
+The aim of the project is to help the agency identify the key signs of a vacancy that affect its popularity in order to help the agency effectively plan work for 2024.
 ### Skills and tools
 - python
 - pandas